Go to main contentGo to footer

 from the choreographic work of Sharon Eyal and Gai Behar

-Accurate, intense, and razor-sharp in its gaze
+11 min.
+32 sec.Precise, intense, and sharp in its gaze

-Half Life VR is a virtual reality short film directed by Robert Connor that captures the immersive spirit of the dance work Half Life by choreographer Sharon Eyal performed by the Royal Swedish Ballet.
-The short film is a co-production between the Royal Swedish Opera and Robert & Robert Studios.
-The VR production is inspired by 3D dance films such as Pina, aiming to present a unique artistic and immersive experience, a sharp projection of language, movements, and the formulas of the soul.
+Half Life VR is a virtual reality short film directed by Robert Connor that captures the immersive spirit of the dance piece Half Life by choreographer Sharon Eyal performed by the Royal Swedish Ballet.
+The short film is a coproduction between the Royal Swedish Opera and Robert & Robert Studios.
+The VR production is inspired by 3D dance films like Pina, with the goal of presenting a unique artistic and immersive experience, a clear projection of language, movement, and soul formulas.director Robert Connor; choreographers Sharon Eyal and Gai Behar; performers

-director Robert Connor; choreographers Sharon Eyal and Gai Behar; performers Sarah-Jane Brodbeck, Joakim Adeberg, Frida Hambraeus, Devon Carbone, Daria Ivanova, Dawid Kupinski, Sarah-Jane Medley, Nacho Lopez, Emily Slawski, Ross Martinson, Lea Ved, Johnny McMillan, Amanda Åkesson, Dragos Mihalcea, Anton Valdbauer; music Ori Lichtik; director of photography Robert Jonsson; producers Sebastian Lönberg, Robert Connor, Robert Jonsson; executive producers Catarina Falkenhav, Peter Yngen; VR 360 editing & post-production Robert Jonsson, Robert Connor; VR sound editing and mixing Sebastian Lönberg
+Sarah-Jane Brodbeck, Joakim Adeberg, Frida Hambraeus, Devon Carbone, Daria Ivanova, Dawid Kupinski, Sarah-Jane Medley, Nacho Lopez, Emily Slawski, Ross Martinson, Lea Ved, Johnny McMillan, Amanda Åkesson, Dragos Mihalcea, Anton Valdbauer; music Ori Lichtik; director of photography Robert Jonsson; producers Sebastian Lönberg, Robert Connor, Robert Jonsson; executive producers Catarina Falkenhav, Peter Yngen; VR 360 editing & post-production Robert Jonsson, Robert Connor; VR sound editing and mixing Sebastian LönbergRobert Connor

-Robert Connor is a Swedish-American director.
-During his time at Stockholm Film School, he was determined to learn the language of cinematic storytelling and to convert it into a language for virtual reality.
-Robert is establishing himself worldwide as one of the pioneers of incredible VR cinematic experiences.
+is a Swedish-American director.
+During his time at the Stockholm Film School, he was determined to learn the language of cinematic storytelling and convert it into a language for virtual reality.
+Robert is establishing himself internationally as one of the pioneers of incredible VR film experiences.Sharon Eyal

-Sharon Eyal, co-founder, co-artistic director and choreographer of L-E-V. She danced with the Batsheva Dance Company (1990-2008) and began choreographing with the Batsheva Dancers Create project.
+, co-founder, co-artistic director, and choreographer of L-E-V. She danced with the Batsheva Dance Company (1990-2008) and began choreographing in the Batsheva Dancers Create project.
 She has created works for international companies and in 2013 founded L-E-V with Gai Behar.
-In recent years, the company has performed over 200 shows in international festivals and theaters such as Joyce Theatre, Sadler's Wells and Montpellier Danse Festival.
+In recent years the company has produced over 200 performances in international festivals and theaters such as Joyce Theatre, Sadler's Wells, and Montpellier Danse Festival.The experience

-PRO|D|ES Caravan is an initiative of PRO|D|ES Project – Widespread Digital Promotion of Dance, a collaboration between Cro.me, COORPI and Compagnia della Quarta, with support from MiC.
+Half Life VR by Robert Connor is distributed by PRO|D|ES CaravanPRO|D|ES Caravan is an action of the PRO|D|ES Project - Extended Digital Promotion of Dance, a collaboration between Cro.me, COORPI, and Compagnia della Quarta, with the support of MiC.

 Locations